automl/amltk/docs/guides/tasks.md

               self.on_longest_run.emit((count, seed))
     ```

-    1. We can also use the [`Subscriber.emit()`][byop.events.Subscriber.emit] method
+    1. We can also use the [`Subscriber.emit()`][amltk.events.Subscriber.emit] method
        to automatically emit the corresponding event but this is only for convenience
        and is up to you.

 === "With types"

     ```python hl_lines="13 19"
-    from byop.scheduling import Scheduler, Task, Event, Subscriber
+    from amltk.scheduling import Scheduler, Task, Event, Subscriber

     class SeedTask(Task[[int], tuple[int, int]]):